skupperproject/refdog/terminology.md

 ### Tokens

-Tokens are a bundle of a target site (a URL) and a credential that represents the authority to create a link.
+A token is required to create a link.

-A token has a URL, which represents the target site.
+A token contains a URL, which represents the target site.
-A token has a secret, which represents the authority to create a link.
+A token contains a secret, which represents the authority to create a link.

 Tokens can be restricted....
 Tokens are restricted by default....